Arbor-Aid/2Marines-online/README.md

 # Arbor-Aid

-Welcome to the Arbor-Aid project!
+Welcome to the Arbor-Aid project.
 This guide will walk you through setting up your development environment for both the frontend and backend portions of our application.

 ## Getting Started